 - Estimates of benefits your family may get when you receive Social Security or die

-- A list of your lifetime earnings according to Social Security’s records
+- A list of your annual and lifetime earnings according to Social Security’s records

 - The estimated Social Security and Medicare taxes you’ve paid